maartenSXM/cpphash/examples/make/README.md

 ### config.h

 An example of how to configure esphome software using #define.
-Such a file can be #included both by esphome yaml files and by C/C++ code.
+Such a file can be #included both by espmake.yaml files and by C/C++ code.

 ### pins.h

 An example of how to configure esphome hardware using #define.
-Such a file can be #included both by esphome yaml files and by C/C++ code.
+Such a file can be #included both by espmake.yaml files and by C/C++ code.

 ### secrets.yaml
 Since the example is an esphome project that used esphome's !secrets feature,